AnkushSharma97/Hadoop-Mapreduce-project-01/README.md

    [Sample Data](https://github.com/AnkushSharma97/Hadoop-Mapreduce-project-01/tree/main/Sample%20Data)

-#### 5) Once the logs are generated , for analysing tem we need to send them to Hadoop-HDFS.
+5) Once the logs are generated , for analysing them we need to send them to Hadoop-HDFS.
 We will use the following commands for the same :-
-#### For Cpu Logs:-
+####### For Cpu Logs:-
     hadoop fs -put cpu_logs sarlogs/cpu-logs

 #### For Memory logs:-